MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 misty.StopLocatingDockingStation([int stopStreamingTimeout], [int disableIrTimeout], [int prePauseMs], [int postPauseMs])
 ```

+This command is not functional with the Misty II Basic Editi

 For more information about locating the docking station, see the documentation for the [`StartLocatingDockingStation`](./#misty-startlocatingdockingstation) command and the [`ChargerPoseMessage`](../../../misty-ii/robot/sensor-data/#chargerposemessage) event type.

 {{box op="start" cssClass="boxed noteBox"}}